The following short stories are coming soon. Below are the categories you will be able to choose from.

 “Zimbabwe,” he answered.

 I was puzzled.
-Both sides had sacrificed much in their civil war, but I thought only the whites left what was once Rhodesia.
+Both the blacks and whites had sacrificed much in their civil war, but I thought only the whites left what was once Rhodesia.
 “Didn’t things get better for blacks after the Bush War?”
 I asked.

 “I’ve heard the local Tswana say Zimbabwe laborers work too hard…show them up.”